-Air Damper Interlock - The Air Damper Interlock TB2-14 & TB2-15 terminals allow for proof of open end limit switch on a motorized air damper.
+Air Damper Interlock - The Air Damper Interlock TB2-14 & TB2-15 terminals allow for proof of open of the end limit switch.
 This circuit is energized with 120VAC, so the contacts on the end limit switch must be rated for minimum 120VAC.
 The appliance ships with a factory-installed jumper across the Air Damper Interlock terminals.
-Remove the jumper if connecting a motorized air damper with end limit switch.